andrejbauer/mathematics-and-computation/_posts/2010-09-27-programming-with-effects-i-theory.md

 $$\mathtt{update} (t, \mathtt{update} (u, k)) = \mathtt{update} (u, k)$$
 and
 $$\mathtt{lookup} (\lambda s . \mathtt{update} (s, k)) = k.$$
 The first one says that writing $t$ then $u$ to the memory cell is the same as writing just $u$.
 The second one says that writing the value that has just been looked up is the same as doing nothing.
-You may try writing down all the relevant equations for $\mathtt{lookup}$ and $\mathtt{update}$ before you look them up in papers of Gordon Plotkin and John Power, or [Matija&#8217;s thesis](http://matija.pretnar.info/the-logic-and-handling-of-algebraic-effects.pdf).
+You may try writing down all the relevant equations for $\mathtt{lookup}$ and $\mathtt{update}$ before you look them up in papers of Gordon Plotkin and John Power, or [Matija's thesis](http://matija.pretnar.info/the-logic-and-handling-of-algebraic-effects.pdf).

 Observe that $\mathtt{lookup}$ and $\mathtt{update}$ are polymorphic in the type $T$ of the result.
 This means that we can use them anywhere in the program, no matter what happens afterwards.
 Many operations are like that, but not all (we shall see examples later on).